• Menu

 Attend a film festival

 Embrace your artsy side and get inspired by independent films and their creators as film festivals start in full swing.
 Colorado attracts outdoor-minded people to create these adventurous, awe-inspiring pieces of media.
-The best part about film festivals is being able to experience the art at the same time as a large crowd, which you will definitely find at all of these local festivals this month.
+The best part about film festivals is being able to experience the art at the same time as a large crowd, which you’ll find at all of these local festivals this month.

 Aspen Film Shortsfest